NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 2. The framework assumes that each business unit is independent of the others.
 In some cases, a business unit that is a "dog" may be helping other business units gain a competitive advantage.
 3. The Boston Matrix assumes that the higher your market share the more profitable your product or business unit will be.
 It also rejects the possibility that a niche product with a low market share can be profitable.
 In some cases of reality, dogs offer more profits than cash cows.

+How to connect requirements to the architecture?
+In general, requirements are connected to the architecture by using usecase diagrams.
+These diagrams helps the designers and architect to easily understand and form the design and architecture of the system.

+Can you connect all requirements directly?
+What do you do if you cannot?
+Connecting requirements to architecture can be viewed as a special case of connecting a system’s problem space and its solution space.
+It is not possible to connect the requirements directly in all cases.
+In such situations, there are many techniques to connect requirements to the architecture such as
+1. Use of goal-oriented requirements models to formally generate feature, statechart, and component connector models of a system’s architecture.
+2. A method to produce multi-agent architectures from a specification language that is intended to be used for expressing agent requirements.
+3. Architecture-aware requirements models by applying a taxonomy of architectural dimensions to requirements.

 Summary of article (Wnuk et al. “Factors Affecting Decision Outcome and Lead-time in Large-Scale Requirements Engineering”):

 In the case of large market-driven requirements engineering projects, there is a need to maintain thousands of requirements continuously arriving from multiple sources and hence deciding which requirements should be implemented among them is very challenging.
 Also these requirements are often inter-related and originate from an increasing numbers of many stakeholders (such as customers, end users, developers, subcontractors, product features).
 The process of selecting the requirements introduces several challenges such as